Modernist Cuisine: The Art and Science of Cooking

 The chemistry set you eat

 This is the chemistry set of today.
 Those semi-dangerous labs-in-a-box are a thing of the past.
 Nowadays, they aren’t going to pack anything remotely dangerous into those learning kits, so you might as well look elsewhere for real fun.
-Since Junior no longer has the capability to produce searing acid baths for his action figures,… Continue reading The chemistry set you eat
+Since Junior no longer has the capability to produce searing acid baths for his action figures, the modern chemistry set might as well produce something useful: food!

 Oil and vinegar one drop at a time

 Sure, you could use an oil mister to dress up your greens, or even the old fashioned way of pouring (gasp!) a mixture over your salad, but I think that’s all a little too last millennium.
 In this scientific age we all need to embrace the era that we live in.
-If that includes salad… Continue reading Oil and vinegar one drop at a time
+If that includes salad dressing, then so be it.
+I am prepared to meet the future head on; now you can too.

 Retrosink: Kitchen scale with sundries

 In these days of molecular gastronomy kitchen scales need to be a bit more precise than those of the past.
 While this American Family Kitchen Scale may not see every day use any longer, it can still hold its own as décor.
-No less than eight food items are painted on it, presumably to tell… Continue reading Retrosink: Kitchen scale with sundries
+No less than eight food items are painted on it, presumably to tell you what the scale is to be used for.
+While you may not have much need to measure out a pound of lettuce, the picture (along with my favorite, the steak) sure looks nice.